-In qpdf 10.6.0, the following changes have been made to PointerHolder to make its behavior closer to that of std::shared\ptr:
+In qpdf 10.6.0, some changes were to PointerHolder to make it easier to prepare for the transition to std::shared_ptr.
+These enhancements also make it easier to incrementally upgrade your code.
+The following changes were made to PointerHolder to make its behavior closer to that of std::shared_ptr:

-- get() has been added as an alternative to getPointer() - use\count() has been added as an alternative to getRefcount() - A new global helper function make\pointer\holder behaves similarly to std::make\shared, so you can use make\pointer\holder<T>(args...) to create a PointerHolder<T> with new T(args...) as the pointer. - A new global helper function make\array\pointer\holder takes a size and creates a PointerHolder to an array.
-It is a counterpart to the newly added QUtil::make\shared\array method, which does the same thing with a std::shared\ptr.
+- get() was added as an alternative to getPointer() - use_count() was added as an alternative to getRefcount() - A new global helper function make_pointer_holder behaves similarly to std::make_shared, so you can use make_pointer_holder<T>(args...) to create a PointerHolder<T> with new T(args...) as the pointer. - A new global helper function make_array_pointer_holder takes a size and creates a PointerHolder to an array.
+It is a counterpart to the newly added QUtil::make_shared_array method, which does the same thing with a std::shared_ptr.

-PointerHolder has had a long-standing bug: a const PointerHolder<T> would only provide a T const\ with its getPointer method.
+PointerHolder had a long-standing bug: a const PointerHolder<T> would only provide a T const with its getPointer method.
 This is incorrect and is not how standard library C++ smart pointers or regular pointers behave.
 The correct semantics would be that a const PointerHolder<T> would not accept a new pointer after being created (PointerHolder has always behaved correctly in this way) but would still allow you to modify the item being pointed to.
 If you don't want to mutate the thing it points to, use PointerHolder<T const> instead.
 The new get() method behaves correctly.
-It is therefore not exactly the same as getPointer(), but it does behave the way get() behaves with std::shared\ptr.
+It is therefore not exactly the same as getPointer(), but it does behave the way get() behaves with std::shared_ptr.
 This shouldn't make any difference to any correctly written code.